SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/TestingInSpec/TestingInSpec.md

 #### Triggering the button action

-The action of the colour button changes the colour of the morph randomly.
+The action of the color button changes the color of the morph randomly.
 When the button is clicked the morph must change its colour.

 ```